Trombone: the best trombone rods and pistons on the market

-- Jupiter: this is a low-end brand with good proposals in trombones for beginners and amateurs.
+- Jupiter: this is an entry-level brand with a good selection in trombones for beginners and amateurs.
 Many of them are even close to the intermediate level and with quite affordable prices.

-- King: is an American company with more than a hundred years of experience offering trombones of enormous quality and exorbitant prices.
+- King: is an American company with more than a hundred years of experience offering trombones of enormous quality and steep prices.
 That is why they are almost exclusively for professionals.

-- Carol Brass: their products are mostly mid-range and have a very good quality/price ratio.
+- Carol Brass: their products are mostly mid-range and have a very good price/performance ratio.

 - Michael Rath: is a British company that specializes in exclusive trombones.
-Their proposals can be priced up to ten thousand euros.
+Their pieces can be marked up to ten thousand euros.

 - Kühnl & Hoyer Bart van Lier: speaking of expensive and exclusive trombones, this brand is a total blast.
-It is one of the most beloved throughout Europe.
+It's one of the most beloved throughout Europe.

 - Sierman: is a Chinese brand that offers low and medium range trombones.
-These have a traditional construction and are very good.
+These have a traditional construction and are very adequate.

-- C.G.Conn: this company’s trombones are perhaps the best mid-range trombones available.
-His proposals have designs and sonorous clarity that is fascinating.
+- C.G.Conn: this company's trombones are perhaps the best mid-range trombones available.
+Their instruments have designs and sonorous clarity that are fascinating.

-- Bach: Bach’s tradition is strong because its products are expensive, but they are not wasted.
-Its proposals are the best in the mid-range because they have high-end features.
+- Bach: Bach's tradition is strong because its products are expensive, but worth it.
+Their proposals are the best in the mid-range because they have high-end features.